 If you need to run desktop apps such as iTunes, QuickBooks, or Photoshop, the Chromebook might be a compliment to your primary computer, not a replacement for it.
-But if you’re happy with Google Music, QuickBooks Online (or FreshBooks), and Aviary, you really might be able to replace a traditional PC with this Chromebook.
+But if you’re happy with Google Music, or QuickBooks Online (or FreshBooks), you really might be able to replace a traditional PC with this Chromebook.

 While there are some advantages to running Chrome OS (quick boot speeds, synchronizing data between devices), the high price of early hardware made it hard to recommend a Chromebook.
 Why spend $450 for a Chromebook when you could just buy a decent Windows laptop and install the Chrome web browser?